 MADE WITH SUPPORT FROM

-Joonam is directed by Sierra Urich, produced by Keith Wilson, supervising editor Maya Daisy Hawke, and executive produced by Arian Moayed, Maida Lynn, and Ruth Ann & Bill Harnisch
+Joonam is directed by Sierra Urich, produced by Keith Wilson & Sierra Urich, supervising editor Maya Daisy Hawke, and executive produced by Maida Lynn, Ruth Ann & Bill Harnisch, Rostam Zafari, Sepanta Mohseni, Azadeh Vatanpour, and Arian Moayed